 RECREATIONAL WATER MONITORING

-Long Beach has approximately 7 miles of public beach and is visited by over 50,000 people during the summer months.
+Long Beach has approximately 7 miles of public beach and bays attracting thousands of residents and visitors throughout the year.
 In order to protect the safety of the public, weekly water samples are collected and tested routinely to monitor bacterial levels.
-If you would like more information on beach water quality, please call our office between 8 a.m. and 5 p.m, Monday through Friday at (562) 570-4129.
+If you would like more information on beach water quality, please call our office between 8:00 AM and 5:00 PM, Monday through Friday at (562) 570-4132.